Rajath-Acharya/Rajath-Acharya/README.md

 ### ✨ What am I working on currently?

-- Building a slack clone using below technologies using React.js, Typescript, Tailwind, Next.js, PostgreSQL, Sequelize, Web Socket
+- Building a web application which is similar to slack using t3 stack.
+- Frontend/Backend: Next.js, NextAuth, Typescript, Tailwind CSS, tRPC
+- Database: PostgreSQL
+- ORM: Prisma

 ### 📫 Get in touch